JGoodwillieV/GoodSwim/PRACTICE_DEPLOYMENT_CHECKLIST.md

 1. Go to https://supabase.com
 2. Log in to your account
-3. Select your StormTracker project
+3. Select your GoodSwim project
 4. Click **"SQL Editor"** in left sidebar
 5. Click **"New query"**